sleeptoken/zettelkasten/Intents and Activities.md

 ```
 If we now launch the app, we get the launch intent and we can see the details in logcat.
 The output is much more verbose.

-This is very useful, but it could be improved a lot.
+It could be improved a lot.
 For example, the flags is an Integer value, but in reality it's individual bits that are set or not set making up that integer.
 example - `Intent.Flags`
 	decimal: 268435456
 	bin: 0001000000000000000000